 How does Airbus support FMN?

 Currently at Spiral 3 of the FMN Initiative, the objective focuses on the implementation of interoperability for the federated Communications and Core Services, providing multinational commanders and their staff the same functionality on operation CIS system as they would have in base environments.
 Including federated Command and Control and Battlespace Management for Joint, Air, Maritime and Land Command, the focus is on extending interoperability to all members of a coalition operation.
-Designed to and compatible with NATO’s FMN architecture, the Airbus Deployable CIS solution is a complete IT, cybersecurity, network, video and audio collaboration solution that provides capabilities to support network interconnectivity, network management and cyber defence functionality for deployed force elements.
-Supporting and built on the NATO C3 Taxonomy, the Airbus Deployable CIS solution is tailored to the needs of the customer, comprising modular building blocks deployed according to the Communications and Information Systems (CIS) requirements of the mission.
+Designed to and compatible with NATO’s FMN architecture, the Airbus Deployable CIS solution, Deploy-IT, is a complete IT, cybersecurity, network, video and audio collaboration solution that provides capabilities to support network interconnectivity, network management and cyber defence functionality for deployed force elements.
+Supporting and built on the NATO C3 Taxonomy, Airbus Deploy-IT is tailored to the needs of the customer, comprising modular building blocks deployed according to the Communications and Information Systems (CIS) requirements of the mission.

-Enhancing the resilience of communications and information sharing, the Airbus Deployable CIS solution incorporates and holds the ability to evolve NATO deployed architecture and migrate the current operating capability and assets to be compatible with the future design, without reducing deployment capabilities or operational services.
+Enhancing the resilience of communications and information sharing, Airbus Deploy-IT incorporates and holds the ability to evolve NATO deployed architecture and migrate the current operating capability and assets to be compatible with the future design, without reducing deployment capabilities or operational services.
 The architecture takes a layered and open standards based design, allowing for new or additional capabilities to be inserted within the solution.
 Due to its flexible mechanical design, the solution provides robust environmental protection with a flexible connector interface that can be changed or repaired in the field quickly, taking advantage of new technologies and improvements in size weight, power and air-conditioning.
 It also holds the ability for transmission elements to be remoted away from any node or command location to assist in battlefield survivability.